ucberkeley-ee290c/fa22/labs/lab1-chipyard/chipyardlab-bringup-bwrc.md

 Now open the generated verilog in `generated-src/*/*.top.v` file for the `RocketOsciConfig` ( `generated-src/chipyard.fpga.vcu118.osci.OsciVCU118FPGATestHarness.RocketOsciConfig/chipyard.fpga.vcu118.osci.OsciVCU118FPGATestHarness.RocketOsciConfig.top.v`) and locate the module declaration for `GenericDeserializer`.
-Which signal is contributing to the mismatch?
-Try out a few changes to the `TSIHostParams` in `osci/Configs.scala` and re-generate the verilog to try to make these ports match.
+Does this modules match our `GenericSerializer` above exactly?

 ## FPGA Bitstream Generation